kodejuice/chip8-emulator/README.md

 ## Compiling

 ### Installing requirements
-It requires the [SDL](https://www.libsdl.org) library for display rendering.
+It requires the [SDL](https://www.libsdl.org) library for rendering.

 Debian-based
 ```